 )

 (

-Allison started her career as a performer, working in New York and Regional theater, as well as doing an extensive amount of commercial work.
-She also worked as a Children’s Guardian on Broadway, serving as an artistic liaison between professional child actors, the creative team and management on 12 Broadway shows.
-These experiences, along with her knack for comedy, have inspired and informed her creative approach.
+Allison started her career as a performer, working in New York and on stages across the country, as well as doing an extensive amount of commercial work.
+She also served as a long-term artistic liaison between professional child actors, the creative team and management on numerous hit Broadway productions as a Children’s Guardian.
+These experiences, enhanced by her knack for comedy, have inspired and informed her creative approach.

 Allison received her BA in Theater from the University of Massachusetts, Amherst.
 She holds a certificate in directing from the Yale School of Drama, as well as a certificate in Classical and Contemporary Theater from Guildhall School of Music and Drama in the UK, and is an associate member of the Stage Directors and Choreographers Society (SDC).

 Born and raised in Southern California, Allison’s heart has always belonged to the East Coast, so that’s where she lives.
-She and her husband split their time between New York and Boston with their step-dog Oscar.
+Her and her husband live with their toddler in Westchester, New York.

+)